 CRA, which is effective for both employment and self-employment

-date than the date on their CPT30 (only if not a Quebec resident), they
+to becoming employed, (only if not a Quebec resident), they

 would also complete Schedule 8 or Form